sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 - Mention that you have to move to pal-tracker directory
 - Talk about "git cherry-pick", we give failing tests
 - This is the first lab we give failing tests

 - manifest is a declarative way of deploying an application on PCF

 ## Challenge questions of "Configuring an App" lab
 (Please do these challenge questions after you do the Extra)

 (PCF related)
 - Do we have to do “cf restage pal-tracker” when we set a new environment variable WELCOME_MESSAGE in PCF?
 Or Or would "cf restart pal-tracker" be sufficient?
 - What could be other use cases where you will have to do “cf restage” (as opposed to “cf restart”) other than changing JBP_* environment variables?
 - (Related question to the above) What are the differences among 3 different ways of deploying an application on PCF - "pushing", "restaging", and "restarting"?
 - What are the environment variables that PCF automatically create for your application instance?
 - What are the examples of PCF log types?
 (Google “PCF log types”)
 - Try to use “create-app-manifest” command to capture the metadata of your running app into a file and try to use that file to deploy the pal-tracker application again
 - If you remove "random-route: true" from your manifest.yml file and then do "cf push", will it work or will it fail due to "The host is taken: pal-tracker" error?
 Why?
   What happens if you delete the pal-tracker application by "cf delete pal-tracker" first and then "cf push" again?

-(Cloud native development)
-- We exercised following two different ways of setting environment variable of pal-tracker application.
-Which practice would you recommend and why?
-What is the factor among 12 factors that is relevant to this (besides factor 3)?
-  - (1) cf set-env
-  - (2) using manifest file

 ## Challenge exercises

 - Currently we have testing code for `WelcomeController` that does the testing of the controller class logic but it does not test Mvc layer, which is covered by API testing using `@SpringBootTest`.
   But one trade-off of using `@SpringBootTest` is that it is slower than Web slice testing because it has to start the server.
 So you might want to write controller testing code using `@WebMvcTest` and `MockMvc`.

 - Find out how you can use IntelliJ version control window to compare your local code against a branch or a tag.

-- Create a WelcomeService that returns a message, WelcomeController depends on the HelloService to get that message, Use Mockito in your
-  WebControllerMockMvcTest code to mock the service, Write the WelcomeServiceTest code to test WelcomeService.
+- Create a WelcomeService that returns a message, WelcomeController depends on the HelloService to get that message, Use Mockito in your WebControllerMockMvcTest code to mock the service, Write the WelcomeServiceTest code to test WelcomeService.

 ## Slack channel tips